 As a result of the State's policy directive, a core goal for DSHS is to provide more of the state's services to civil commitment patients through distributed models, both private and state-run.
-These facilities are projected to be a combination of small residential treatment facilities (RTFs) of 16 or 48 beds per facility.
-During this master planning process, DSHS initiated a pre-design study for up to three of these facilities.
+These facilities are projected to be a combination of small Residential Treatment Facilities (RTFs) of 16 or 48 beds per facility.
+During this master planning process, DSHS initiated a predesign study for up to three of these facilities.

-The distributed residential treatment facilities will provide stabilization of individuals in psychiatric crisis or experiencing an episode of acute mental illness.
-These RTFs provide medical and therapeutic services to people on a short-stay basis and connect them to the continuum of psychiatric services upon discharge.
+The distributed Residential Treatment Facilities will provide stabilization of individuals in psychiatric crisis or experiencing an episode of acute mental illness.
+These RTFs provide clinical and therapeutic services to people on a short-stay basis and connect them to the continuum of psychiatric services upon discharge.